stuartizon/test-docs/docs/index.md

 ---
-layout: docs
 ---

 # Quote Service
-Microservice for generating energy quotes
+_Microservice for generating energy quotes_

 ## Types of quotes
 This service provides endpoints for the following types of quotes: